platformsh/platformsh-docs/docs/src/administration/users.md

   platform user:role user1@example.com -r contributor
   ```

-After you delete a user from a project or an environment type, you must trigger a redeploy to propagate SSH access changes to each environment.
-You can redeploy by using the CLI command `platform redeploy`.
+After you change a user's role for an environment type, you must trigger a redeploy each environment to propagate access changes.
+You can redeploy using the CLI command `platform redeploy`.

 {{< /codetabs >}}